Joinville Island group: Joinville Island

 Largest island of the Joinville Island group, about 40 nmi long in an east–west direction and 12 nmi wide, lying off the northeast tip of Antarctic Peninsula, from which it is separated by Antarctic Sound.

-Discovered and roughly charted in 1838 by a French expedition under Captain Jules Dumont d'Urville, who named it for François d'Orléans, Prince of Joinville (1818-1900), the third son of the Due d'Orleans.
+Discovered and roughly charted in 1838 by a French expedition under Captain Jules Dumont d'Urville, who named it for François d'Orléans, Prince of Joinville (1818-1900), the third son of the Duc d'Orleans.